openhab/openhabian/docs/openhabian.md

 ### 64 bit?

-RPi3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
+RPi 3 and 4 have a 64 bit processor and you may want to run openHAB in 64 bit.
 We provide a 64bit version of the image but it is unsupported and just provided as-is so use it at your own risk.
 Be aware that to run in 64 bit has a major drawback: increased memory usage.
 That is not a good idea on a heavily memory constrained platform like a RPi.